 I’ve stayed at a few different places in Saranda and my most recent stay was at White Residence Apartments.
 The apartment is directly on the water giving you unobstructed sunset views.
 This is one of the nicest apartments I’ve stayed in Albania but beware of the cleaning fee which isn’t mentioned when you book (this really annoyed me).
 The location is in the south of Saranda so I only recommend staying here if you have a car or are prepared to walk.

-Please join our Facebook group if you have questions on visiting Albania and where to stay on the Riviera.18
+Please join our Facebook group if you have questions about travelling on the coast and where to stay in Albania on the Riviera.